 The elevator lobby:

-A look at the stairs up to the balcony from the elevator lobby, off the house right (south) side of the main lobby.
+A look at the stairs up to the mezzanine from the elevator lobby, off the house right (south) side of the main lobby.
 It's from the October 1924 issue of Architect and Engineer.
 They gave the building a big spread including thirteen photos in an article entitled "A New Club Building in Southern California."

 Looking toward Figueroa St. and into the main lobby.
 Photo: Cap Equity Locations - 2014